lazywithclass/swaggins/README.md

 Swaggins extracts useful information for your [Swagger](http://swagger.io/) docs from Node.js HTTP `res` object.

+Information extracted includes:

+ * `path` of the endpoint
+ * `method`(s) that the endpoint supports
+ * `statusCode` returned by the call to the endpoint
+ * `body` either passed to the endpoint (via POST) for example, or received from the endpoint

+Have a look at an [example of the generated documentation](http://lazywithclass.github.io/swaggins/examples/express/docs).

 ### Install

 `-g` is optional, you might want to do it for when you